HypeCheck

 MODERATE

-2 of 4 claims supported by evidence.
+1 of 4 claims supported by evidence.

-"help support healthy collagen formation throughout your body as you get older" Partial
+"Promotes collagen formation throughout your body" Partial

-Based on: collagen peptides
+Based on: Collagen Peptides

 Ingredients